 In his general theory, Keynes is credited with pioneering the modern theory of consumption by assuming that aggregate consumption is a function of aggregate current disposable income.
-This postulation was based on his psychological law of consumption, which argues that increases in consumption lead to increases in income, but by a lesser increase in income than vice versa.
+This postulation was based on his psychological law of consumption, which argues that increases in consumption lead to increases in income, but by a lesser increase in income and vice versa.
 In the short run, there exists a non-coincidence between the average propensity to consume (APC) and the marginal propensity to consume (MPC).
-Rather, MPC<APC and 0<MPC<1.
+Rather, MPC < APC, and that the MPC is positive but less than unity (0 < MPC < 1<).
 Though this theory has successfully modelled consumption in the short run, efforts made to apply this model over a longer time frame have been less successful.
 This contradictory result with Keynes prompted the development of other consumption theories based on factors other than income that are important in determining consumption.
 Some of the factors, as stated by Tobin (1951), are the increase in asset holdings, the advent of new household consumer goods, increased urbanization, and the percentage increase of elderly people tending to shift consumption.